Antonio-Riccio/MySQL-Search-All-Tables/README.md

 The first step in performing a search for a value across the entire database is to retrieve the columns present in tables with the data type to be found.

-1. Copy the query based on the data type to be found (String - Numeric - Blob).
+1. Copy the query based on the data type to be found (String - Numeric - Blob) and change the value to search for (LIKE '%someText%').
 2. Open your MySQL client or working environment and paste the query.
 3. Execute the chosen query.
 4. Analyze the result.
 You will obtain a series of concatenated SELECT statements.